aspose-cells/Aspose.Cells-Products/cells/cpp/conversion/xlsx-to-dif/_index.md

 {{% /blocks/products/pf/agp/text %}}

 - Microsoft Windows or a compatible OS with C++ Runtime Environment for Windows 32 bit, Windows 64 bit and Linux 64 bit.
-- Aspose.Words for C++ DLL referenced in your project.
+- Aspose.Cells for C++ DLL referenced in your project.

 {{% /blocks/products/pf/agp/feature-section-col %}}